Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

 Update your information by clicking on the appropriate link

-If everything is up to date, then click on the "Purchase Permit" link and follow it through.
+If everything is up to date, then click on the "Get Permits" link and follow it through.

-Students are reminded that they are not considered visitors and are not permitted to park in visitor lots on campus unless meters are kept activated.
+Students are reminded that they are not considered visitors and are not permitted to park in visitor lots on campus unless spaces at our Pay by Space stations are kept activated.

-Residents who are unable to purchase an A2 or B2 permit which is based on availability will need to purchase the D zone permit for the Resident Student Remote lot located off Curry Court.
-They can add themselves to either waitlist through their parking account on OneStop.
+Returning residents who are unable to purchase an A2 or B2 permit which is based on availability, will need to purchase the D zone permit for the Resident Student Remote lot located off Curry Court.
+They can add themselves to either wait list through their parking account in Pirate Port.
 We will notify those individuals via email when and if we are able to offer the upgrade.

 Temporary allowances are arranged through our office for the purpose of unloading/loading items from the dorms for all students living on campus.
 Those arrangements must be made by calling our office before attempting to load/unload the items.
 During move-in/out, residence halls should have individuals passing out 30 minute loading zone permits.
 If you are unable to locate one of these individuals, those permits may also be obtained in our office.